Soylent Green

 Plot

-By 2022, the cumulative effects of overpopulation and pollution have caused ecocide, leading to severe worldwide shortages of food, water, and housing.
-New York City has a population of 40 million, and only the elite can afford spacious apartments, clean water, and natural food.
-The homes of the elite are fortified, with security systems and bodyguards for their tenants.
-Usually, they include concubines (who are referred to—and used as—"furniture").
-The poor live in squalor, haul water from communal spigots, and eat highly processed wafers: Soylent Red, Soylent Yellow, and the latest product, far more flavorful and nutritious, Soylent Green.
+By 2022, the cumulative effects of overpopulation, global warming, and pollution have caused ecocide, leading to severe worldwide shortages of food, water, and housing, bringing human civilization to the brink of collapse.
+New York City has a population of 40 million, and only the elite can afford spacious apartments, clean water, and natural food in walled-off communities patrolled by armed guards.
+Their homes are fortified, with moats, security systems, and bodyguards for their tenants.
+Usually, they include concubines (who are referred to as "furniture" and have no human rights and are passed from one apartment owner to the next).
+The majority poor live in squalor, haul water from communal spigots, and eat highly processed food wafers made by the Soylent Corporation — a large food processing firm.
+Their mainstay products, Soylent Red and Soylent Yellow, are a staple food, and the latest product, a new, more nutritious and flavorful wafer derived from plankton, Soylent Green, is introduced to the populace.

 Awards